ricardov03/roster-frontend/README.md

 ## To Do
 - [x] Define Layout (Tailwind UI).
-- [ ] Work the Navigation.
+- [x] Work the Navigation.
-- [ ] Implementing State Management.
+- [x] Implementing State Management.
-- [ ] Read and Present API calls.
+- [x] Read and Present API calls.
-- [ ] Create a Custom Attendance View with a custom Toggle Component.
+- [x] Create a Custom Attendance View with a custom Toggle Component.
-- [ ] TBD
+- [ ] TBD - Define the whole Application Structure.

 > **NOTICE:** I started working on this challenge last night.
 I've been working the whole night to finish the Backend.
 I was trying to work with the Frontend right away, but I was sitting down the entire night, and I needed to disconnect to eat and attend sensitive diligences that only work during working hours during my visit to the US.
 I will be finishing the whole Frontend after my return.